 Tips and tricks

 Set up a generic service user account that's maintained by your administrators.
 An account not in use by a specific employee and that will not be deleted or set to No Access.
-We recommend using a service account for creating permanent share links, embed codes, upload request links, and shared user attribute sets; with API or Hootsuite integrations; and when connecting to NetX I/O.
+We recommend using a service account for: creating permanent share links, embed codes, upload request links, and shared user attribute sets; with API or Hootsuite integrations; and when connecting to NetX I/O.

 Use the filter box to quickly find information.
 In the systems area, the list of Users can be filtered by user name, email, or user level.
 You can also filter the Groups and Permissions lists to save time.